The 9 best hair dryers for curly hair, reviewed by our curly experts

 Expensive

-Hershesons is one of my favourite spots in London to get a blow dry, so I was curious to see how their dryer stacked up, especially when it comes to drying curls.
+Hershesons is one of my favourite spots in London to get a blow dry, so I was curious to see how its own brand dryer performed, especially when it comes to drying curls.
 (I have to admit, when I'm at a salon I do tend to opt for a swishy, straight blow dry – for the novelty factor, more than anything.)

 Right off the bat, this looks so different to many dryers.
 It's got a slim, conical shape in a full-blown electric blue – even the cord and plug match, which is hugely pleasing.
-The roomy diffuser slotted in satisfyingly and it still felt incredibly light and nicely balanced in terms of the weight, not tipping at an angle with the attachment.
-It was very quiet too, thanks to the petite motor.
+The roomy diffuser slotted in satisfyingly and it still felt incredibly lightweight and nicely balanced, not tipping at an angle with the attachment.
+It was very quiet, too, thanks to the petite motor.

 Overall, I really enjoyed using this dryer; I normally find drying my hair a huge chore, but this tool really took that feeling away.
-It’s not the cheapest hair dryer for curly hair, but if you’re looking for a stylish, exciting newcomer that looks gorgeous on your dressing table while doing it all, this is it.
+It’s not the cheapest option for curly hair, but if you’re looking for a stylish, exciting newcomer that looks gorgeous on your dressing table and does it all, this is it.

 Best hair dryer for long curly hair